x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/sensitive-labeling-and-protection-outlook-for-ios-android.md

 ![Screen shots showing manual certificate installation on iOS.](../../media/sensitive-manual-certificate.png)

 > [!IMPORTANT]
 > If your organization has deployed an Intune App Protection Policy with the setting "Send org data to other apps" configured with "Policy managed apps" or "None", then your Intune administrator needs to add "com.android.certinstaller" as an exempt app.
-Configuring this exemption allows for the user to install the certificate into the Android KeyStore.
-For more information, please see [How to create exceptions to the Intune App Protection Policy (APP) data transfer policy](https://docs.microsoft.com/intune/apps/app-protection-policies-exception).
+Configuring this exemption allows the user to install the certificate into the Android KeyStore.
+For more information, see [How to create exceptions to the Intune App Protection Policy (APP) data transfer policy](https://docs.microsoft.com/intune/apps/app-protection-policies-exception).

 A user can export their own certificate and mail it to themselves using Outlook.
 For more information, see [Exporting a digital certificate](https://support.office.com/article/f3574266-2f9e-4f15-ab21-5989f4cf0c9b).